What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Many passengers simply don't know what to look for.

-The difference between legitimate and fake isn't always obvious at first glance.
+The difference between legitimate and unlicensed isn't always obvious at first glance.
 Education is your best defence against becoming a victim.

 South Ribble Taxis: Your Trusted Alternative to Risky Rides

-When you're wondering what is a fake taxi, it helps to know what the real deal looks like.
+When you're wondering what is a unlicensed taxi, it helps to know what the real deal looks like.

 South Ribble Taxis operates as a fully licensed taxi and private hire service covering Penwortham, Lostock Hall, and Bamber Bridge areas around Preston.